maykar/plex_assistant/README.md

 #### Cast Device
 If no cast device is specified the default_cast device set in config is used.
 A cast device will only be found if at the end of the command and when preceded with the word `"on"` or words `"on the"`.
 Example: *"play friends **ON** downstairs tv"*

-## Translation
-You can contribute to the translation/localization of this component by using the [translation guide](translation.md).